giraldiego/NOIR/SETUP.md

 ## Current issues v1.3.6.1

-- Majestic Mountains Darkside was updated, we are still using the previous version of the mod.
+- Majestic Mountains Darkside and Engine Fixes were updated, we are still using the previous version of those mods.
 Check the pinned messages in Discord for instructions in how to continue the installation if you get an error.

 No Hotfixes requiered for this version yet.